PRESCHOOL PARTY THEME

-If your'e panicking about your preschool party theme, well help is at hand.
+If you're panicking about your preschool party theme, well help is at hand.

 The main thing to think about is that birthday parties for this age group need a bit of thought and planning.
 The reason being is that preschool kids need supervision and guidance to keep them safe.
 That means that you may well need to enlist the help of family and friends and if they are like mine, I am sure many will be glad to help.

-Before you jump into picking a preschool party theme, have a quick read below of the top 10 party tips that I have learned along the way when putting a preschool party theme together.
+Before you jump into picking a preschool party theme, have a quick read below of the top 10 tips that I have learned along the way when putting a preschool party theme together.

 Also bear in mind that some of the themes have games geared to school age kids.
 You can still play them with preschoolers, but just adapt the rules a little such as not having winners and losers.

-- Keep the birthday party small and simple and with familiar faces.
+- Keep the birthday event small and simple and with familiar faces.
 By small, limit the number of guests to between 3 - 6.
 Some parents will come too so that will double the numbers.

 - When planning numbers, make sure you have enough adults to cope with the number of kids.
 Other parents often love to be asked to help.

-- Make sure the party invitation gives parents all the information that they need and tells them what you require of them. e.g. start and finish time, if parents are invited, contact phone numbers for guests and the host, the sort of food you might serve.
+- Make sure the invitation gives parents all the information that they need and tells them what you require of them. e.g. start and finish time, if parents are invited, contact phone numbers for guests and the host, the sort of food you might serve.
 Also ask parents to RSVP and to let you know of any special dietary requirements or other particular needs their child might have.

-- Have a few fun party games planned but don't expect to play them all (if any) and just go with the flow.
+- Have a few fun games planned but don't expect to play them all (if any) and just go with the flow.
 Choose games that have none or very few rules.
 Also don't have winners or losers but just encourage the kids to play.
-If giving prizes for party games, make sure everyone is a winner.
+If giving prizes for the games, make sure everyone is a winner.

-- Have several fun but simple activities for the kids to do with their mums and dads e.g. coloring and painting, dressing up, dolls house, blowing bubbles.
+- Have several fun but simple activities for the kids to do with their moms and dads e.g. coloring and painting, dressing up, dolls house, blowing bubbles.
 Let the kids come and go to these activities as they please and have lots of clean up wipes at the ready if necessary.
 Try and have one adult supervising each craft as otherwise it can all get rather messy.

-- Keep the party food simple and familiar.
+- Keep the food simple and familiar.
 Finger food is easiest with preschoolers.
 Write each child's name on their cup and plate/bowl and try and keep the food to one room or area.
 I know that is easier than it sounds.

 - Prepare everything that you need in advance.
 I tend to put stuff in labelled boxes so for instance all the game materials will be in one box, emergency spills materials in another and so on.
-This is very useful when you are calling on another adult to suddenly help and so everything is immediately to hand.
+This is very useful when you are calling on another adult to suddenly help and so everything is immediately at hand.